nnaajjeebb12/next-dashboard-ui/student-adjusment-3.md

 ## =Lessons Tab=

+- [x] Able to:
+  - [x] See
-- [ ] Able to See, Add, and Edit subjects/lessons ONLY in the sections that they are handling.
+  - [x] Edit subjects/lessons ONLY in the sections that they are handling.
     - (for example, Teacher C = Teacher C lang makakakita at edit ng handled niyang subjects sa bawat section and priority ang supervising class niya sa taas ng result.)
+  - [x] Add - di to possible na ang maiaadd nya lang eh sariling lessons nya.
+Since this is general adding

 ## =Results Tab=